senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 ## On non-air-gapped system

-The goal of these steps is to produce a compressed file in `tgz` format containing Docker images that can be installed on an air-gapped private Docker registry.
+The goal of these steps is to produce a compressed file in `tgz` format (`docker-images.tgz`) containing Docker images that can be installed on an air-gapped system and files to help wth populating the private Docker registry from that system.

 The following steps are performed on an internet-connected system.
 They will not work on an air-gapped system.